HeyLookItsBrandon/VulkanTemplate/README.md

 single project with dozens and dozens of build targets that share code, resources and configuration.
 It's convoluted.

-For me, this has also been a bit of a crash course in modern C/C++ development, NDK development,
+For me, learning Vulkan is also a bit of a crash course in modern C/C++ development, NDK development,
 [native Activities](https://developer.android.com/ndk/guides/concepts.html#naa)
 and [CMake](https://cmake.org/).
 So the more I can strip away clutter and start learning about Vulkan itself, the better.